 Serving as messengers, hormones reach their target cells via the blood.

-Endocrine glands are glands producing hormones and delivering them to the bloodstream.
+Endocrine glands are glands that produce hormones and deliver them to the bloodstream.
 Contrary to the exocrine glands, endocrine glands do not possess excretory ducts.
 They deliver their product directly into the bloodstream or they act in an autocrine or paracrine manner.
 For this reason, the endocrine tissue is usually provided with many capillaries.

-The endocrine glands, in the stricter sense, include pituitary, thyroid, parathyroid, adrenal gland, and pineal gland.
+The endocrine glands, in the stricter sense, include pituitary, thyroid, parathyroid, adrenal gland, and pineal glands.